Etsy and Craft Fairs: My Top 10 Tips For Success

 Etsy + Craft Fairs: My Top 10 Tips For Success

 Back from Iceland, and what an amazing summer, I'm ready to get back into the studio and start working towards...dare I say it, Christmas.
 This year I'm stepping up my game, challenging my confidence, and getting my work out there at local craft fairs.
-I'm taking part in not one but two local Etsy fairs and will be busy for the next few weeks preppin' my prints and products ready for Etsy Autumn & Christmas markets.
+I'm taking part in not one but two local Etsy fairs and will be busy for the next few weeks prepping my prints and products ready for Etsy Autumn & Christmas markets.
 I'm super excited about them but am also very aware of how much work the previous 'Art in the Park' (image above) took, but meeting other stallholders and, hopefully, lots of you guys make it all worthwhile.
 So let the planning begin and the creating continue.

 craft stall

 I'm already excited for this year’s run-up to Christmas and the fairs I'm working towards.
 I haven't done a lot of local craft fairs but those I have, have been very successful and a lot of fun so I thought I'd share my top tips for setting up and running a stall.
 If you're thinking about having a stall at a fair, then go for it, what's stopping you?!
-And, if you have signed up and it's your first time, enjoy and let me know how it goes.
+And, if you have signed up and it's your first time, enjoy it and let me know how it goes.

 10 top tips for a successful fair: